 Broke stars have become just another part of Hollywood’s long history of being a very cruel town.
-Plenty of major entertainers have been caught in scandals while scrambling to keep up their glamorous lives!
+Plenty of major entertainers have been caught in scandals over their celebrity net worth while scrambling to maintain their glamorous lives!
 Some hardworking actors — like “Cosby Show” star Geoffrey Owens — aren’t afraid to take on other jobs to pay their bills.
 Other celebs, however, have managed to go from the heights of showbiz to hitting rock bottom…

 RICHARD DREYFUSS starred in over a dozen hit flicks — including “Jaws,” “The Goodbye Girl,” and “Close Encounters of the Third Kind” — only to lose his fortune by blowing big bucks on drugs and partying!
 “I can’t retire,” complained the “Down and Out in Beverly Hills” star in 2016.
 “I’m broke.
 I’ve worked for money a great deal recently, because I’ve had to!”

 LISA MARIE PRESLEY is making $150,000 a year off the Elvis Presley estate, according to court records, but she’s still insisting that she’s broke.
 Lisa Marie got into a court battle with her former financial management company. with each side is accusing the other of being responsible for bad investments and frivolous spending.
 An earlier court document shows Lisa Marie claiming she has no real home — saying in Feb.
 2017: “I lived briefly with my mother, in treatment, then with friends rent-free.”